Does Thicker Oil Quiet Lifters

 Will Oil Change Quiet Lifters?

-No, an oil change will not quiet lifters.
+No, an oil change will not quieten the lifters.
 The purpose of an oil change is to remove contaminants and sludge from your engine, which can build up over time and cause engine problems.
 If your lifters are noisy, it’s likely due to wear and tear on the parts, and an oil change will not fix that issue.

 Is Thinner Or Thicker Oil Better for Lifter Tick?